The North Pole

 - All the lines of longitude meet at the North Pole.

-- The nearest land is around 700 miles away.
+- The nearest land is around 700 kilometers away.

 - During the summer the sun is always up.
 The sun rises in March and sets in September.
 That's a really long day and night!